boscore/bos-airdrop-snapshots/bosa/README.md

 ### UpdateAuth

-Because we do a mapping of EOS Mainnet accounts on BOS, we should update their permission after create their accounts using a predefined public key.
+Because we do a mapping of EOS Mainnet accounts on BOS, we should update their permission after creating their accounts using a pre-defined public key.

 ```
 bosa updateauth